learosema/lea-codes/src/posts/drafts/cross-platform-development.md

 As projects grow larger and pull in multiple dependencies, the build process can get more complex.

-Makefiles come to the rescue.
-You can define several build steps in a Makefile.
+This is where Makefiles come in.
+You can define several steps for building a project there.
-The syntax of a Makefile is as follow:

 ```sh
 hello: